-Advice Note: Terrace House design needs to ensure that living rooms are appropriately size for the potential number of inhabitants they can accommodate and should have a general width of at least 3.5m for practical and efficient use and internal amenity.
+Advice Note: Terrace House design needs to ensure that living rooms are appropriately sized for the potential number of inhabitants they can accommodate and should have a general width of at least 3.5m for practical and efficient use and internal amenity.

-- 110B.
-Prior to the application for the s224c certificate the consent holder shall provide evidence of the number of completed dwellings on site (completion is defined as Council issuing the CCC).
-No further applications for s224 can be made if the shared cycle/footpath approved under condition 13(m) has not been constructed and more than 300 dwellings have been completed on site. - 111.
-Written confirmation shall be provided from the telecommunications network supplier responsible for the area, that provision of telephone services has been made available by underground means to all saleable lots created and that all the network supplier's requirements for making such services available have been met or satisfactory arrangements have been concluded with the Consent Holder to complete the provision of the service. - 112.
-Stormwater ponds will be maintained after 224(c) approval for 2 years or until 80% of the Lots (of the relevant stage) are developed. - 113.
+- 111. Written confirmation shall be provided from the telecommunications network supplier responsible for the area, that provision of telephone services has been made available by underground means to all saleable lots created and that all the network supplier's requirements for making such services available have been met or satisfactory arrangements have been concluded with the Consent Holder to complete the provision of the service. - 112.
+Stormwater ponds will be maintained after 224(c) approval for 2 years or until 80% of the Lots are developed. - 113.
 All infrastructure servicing any stage is to be installed as per Council's standards. - 114.
 All of the earthworks conditions for each stage shall be met including sign offs and provision of Earthworks completion reports. - 115.
 Wastewater infrastructure shall be installed prior to 224(c) approval.